lino-framework/book/docs/specs/cosi/ledger.rst

         The name and label of the :guilabel:`VAT account` field to be defined for this trade type on the :class:`SiteConfig
         <lino.modlib.system.models.SiteConfig>` database model.

+    .. method:: get_product_base_account(product)

+        Return the account into which the **base amount** of any operation of this rete type should be booked.

+        This is either the base account defined in the :attr:`product_base_field` for the given product, or the site-wide :attr:`base_account`.

+    .. method:: get_catalog_price(product)

+        Return the catalog price of the given product for operations with this trade type.

+    .. method:: get_partner_invoice_account(partner)

+        Return the account to use as default value for account invoice items.
+This is the :attr:`invoice_account_field` of the given partner and can be `None`.

 Model mixins
 ============